zenoss/zenoss-go-sdk/health/README.md

 Component data:
 * ID
 * Type - just a string.
-Should help to categorize your components and can be used to help define component priority in future.
+Should help to categorize your components and can be used to define component priority (low, normal, high).
 You can pass empty string, "default" value will be used then.
 * TargetID - ID of another (impacted) component
 * MetricIDs - list of float metric IDs (calculate avg value for each metric every cycle)
 * CounterIDs - list of counter IDs (resets to 0 every cycle)